 Avoid general trail hazards with common sense and good planning.
 Additionally, use trekking poles, they are a particularly good idea if you’re going out on a trail after significant rainfall because they’ll provide greater stability on uncertain terrain.
 In fact, we heartily recommended using trekking poles no matter the weather, as they significantly improve the efficiency of your walking.

 Bring the Right Attitude

-By now, you’ve learned the importance of both gear and knowledge to help you hike in the rain safely.
+By now, you’ve learned the importance of both hiking gear and knowledge to help you go hiking in the rain safely.
 But at the end of the day, all the waterproofing in the world won’t get you on the trail – much less help you enjoy it – if you don’t have the right attitude.

 Some hikers will love life even if their feet have turned purple from the cold and rain.
 If you’re not that person, don’t worry about being cheery.
 The rest of us mere mortals get grouchy when our feet get wet for extended periods of time.
 It’s okay.

 Still, if you’re new to hiking, then you may not know where to put yourself.